CTR is not the story. It's the first sentence.

 Some words carry two lives.

-In any language, a single term can belong to completely different semantic fields depending on context.
-Take a campaign for an advertiser selling premium collectibles.
-One of their keywords perfectly described what they sold — and also, in an entirely unrelated context, referred to something automotive.
+One keyword perfectly described what the collectibles advertiser sold — and also, in an entirely unrelated context, referred to something automotive.

 Their ads appeared at high volume on queries from people looking for luxury cars.